QuantEcon/lecture-source-jl/rst_files/getting_started.rst

     docker pull quantecon/base

-After this is finished, first clear any existing volumes and then create a persistent storage volume
+After this is finished, first clear any existing volumes and then create a persistent storage volume (ignoring any warnings from the ``rm`` step)

 .. code-block:: none

     docker volume rm quantecon
     docker volume create quantecon

 Running in a Local Folder
 --------------------------

-The Docker image has can exchange files local to where it is run
+The Docker image has can exchange files locally (and recursively below in the tree) to where it is run

 Open a terminal and ``cd`` to the directory you are interested in storing local files